...

 • Ichō-an is open from 11:30 am to 4 pm from Wednesday to Monday.

-Important: In April, May, October, and November, you have to have more than 2 people to reserve.
+Important: In April, May, October, and November, a reservation requires more than 2 people

 Vegan Ramen (寺そば) at Hōzō-in Temple (宝蔵院)

-If Fucha Ryōri doesn’t appeal to you, or you are after a cheaper lunch, visit Hōzō-in for its vegan ramen noodles.
+If Fucha Ryōri doesn’t appeal to you, or you are after a cheaper lunch, visit Hōzō-in for its vegan ramen noodles on weekends.
 As there are only 30 servings per day, call the temple at +81-774-31-8026 to reserve!
-The best news is it only costs 600 yen per noodle soup, so it is probably the cheapest way to dine in a traditional tatami room in Japan!
+The best news is that it only costs 600 yen per noodle soup, making it probably the cheapest way to dine in a traditional tatami room in Japan.

 Although it is cheap, the broth and toppings are surprisingly tasty.
 Based on the Buddha’s teaching, the 5 toppings are of different colors: green, yellow, red, white, and black.
 As no pungent ingredients, such as garlic, are used, you won’t have bad breath afterwards.

-The noodle soup flavors are changed according to the season.
+The flavors of the noodle soup change according to the season.

 • Spring (the 21st of March to the 5th of May): Light soy sauce-based